-Cubs' Addison Russell denies domestic violence accusation
+abcnews

 In 2015, the league and players union agreed to a new, more rigorous domestic violence policy.
 Former Cubs closer Aroldis Chapman was suspended 30 games under the policy last season.
 Mets closer Jeurys Familia, infielder Jose Reyes and Braves outfielder Hector Olivera have also received lengthy suspensions under the policy.

-After an All-Star season for the championship Cubs last season, Russell is struggling this year.
-Entering Thursday's play, Russell, 23, was batting .209 with three homers and 19 RBIs and his errors are up.
+After an All-Star season for the championship Cubs last season, Russell has struggled this year.
+Entering Thursday's play, Russell was batting .209 with 3 home runs and 19 RBIs, and his errors are up.

 Javier Baez has been seeing more time at shortstop.
 In fact, Russell was not in the starting lineup for Thursday night's game against the Rockies, the second day in a row Baez had started.
 Russell started at shortstop in 141 of the 148 games he played last season.
-Baez made 21 starts at short all of last season but Thursday night will mark his 13th already this season.
+Baez made 21 starts at shortstop all of last season, but Thursday night will mark his 13th already this season.